-Coral reefs are beautiful underwater ecosystems, look like undersea cities, filled with colorful fishes and numerous wonderful creatures.
+Coral reefs are beautiful underwater ecosystems, look like undersea cities, filled with colourful fishes and numerous wonderful creatures.
 Sometimes coral reefs are called the ‘rainforests’ of the sea.

-In this article, types, formation and importance of Coral Reefs will be discussed in detail.
+In this article, the types, formation and importance of Coral Reefs will be discussed in detail.